reachchrisyoung/reachchrisyoung/README.md

 Hands-on labs introducing red and blue team topics, including:

 + Hiding Data in Pictures with Steganography
-+ Establish Brute Forcing Access with Hydra
++ Brute Forcing Access with Hydra
-+ Launch a Denial of Service Attack
++ Vulnerability Scanning a System [Lab Resource: Tenable Nessus]
 + Phishing Toolkit to Harvest Credentials
 + Deploying and Detecting Rootkit Malware
 + Nmap for Network and System Reconnaissance